 When you are driving a car, there are multiple sources of noise like fan noise, outdoor noise, noise from bumpy roads, etc. A car equipped with speech recognition software will not be 100 percent accurate in canceling out background noise as the processor involved is still not effective enough in its filtering algorithm.
 Nevertheless, automobile engineers are working around the clock to improve it.

 Of course, we cannot blame cars entirely.
-Voice recognition software is still far from perfect and many still cannot differentiate between regional accents and intonations.
+Automotive voice recognition software is still far from perfect and many still cannot differentiate between regional accents and intonations.
 However, software developers are giving it their best shot to overcome these problems once and for all.

 Regardless of what car manufacturers claim about their voice recognition systems being able to accomplish this and that, you should always do your own research.
 If you are buying a vehicle with a voice recognition system, take out for a spin and decide how much you want to depend on the technology.
 Rest assured, it won’t do half of what the dealership tells you.

 Currently, the biggest two obstacles faced by automobiles with voice recognition systems are dual voice and poor software.
 Think about it: what if one of your passengers is conversing and the car accidentally reacts to a command spoken unintentionally by one of them?
 That would yield undesirable results.
 Secondly, how will the voice command technology in cars distinguish between the driver’s voice and the passenger’s?